lcsouzamenezes/OpenCatapult/docs/home/start.md

 If for any reasons you cannot run the PowerShell scripts, you can always build the source code manually by following these steps:

+> Note: the location paths use backslash (`\`) here, which is the Windows style.
+If you work on Mac or Linux environment, you might need to replace it with slash (`/`).

 **Setup database**

 Please make sure you have access to a SQL Server instance, and put the connection string in `.\src\API\Polyrific.Catapult.Api\appsettings.json`, e.g.